 Results

 In simulated networks, the proportion of within-sex contact increased with r, from 45% when r =0 to 77% when r =0.6 (Figure 1).
-Results from a meta-analysis of the proportion of within-sex mixing among adults (19), correspond to values of sex-assortativity from r =0.2 to 0.3, which also aligns with an independent estimate of sex-assortativity for a social network in Uganda (Miller et al. 2020).
+Results from a meta-analysis of the proportion of within-sex mixing among adults (19), correspond to values of sex-assortativity from r =0.2 to 0.3, which also aligns with an independent estimate of sex-assortativity for a social network in Uganda (Miller et al., unpublished manuscript).

 Effects of sex-traits and assortativity on male-bias